vinayuuuck/no-tipping-architecture/README.md

 `test_no_tipping.py` is included to test your algorithm against.

-To run the test script, use the same host name and port number that was used for the php script.
+To run the test script, use the same host name and port number that was used for the PHP script.
 For example, you should use this command `python3 test_no_tipping.py --port XXXX --name TEST`.
 Therefore, your code should also accept host name and port number as an argument.

 ### Description of random strategy

 A Random Strategy should play the first or second player's game (depending on the command line).
-During AddMode, it should choose a random remaining block and place it as far left as possible so as to avoid tipping.
-During RemoveMode, it should examine all blocks on the board, determine which are will not cause tipping, and remove a random one of those.
+During `AddMode`, it should choose a random remaining block and place it as far left as possible so as to avoid tipping.
+During `RemoveMode`, it should examine all blocks on the board, determine which will not cause tipping, and remove a random one of those.

 ## Localhost Server